-Albert Einstein once said, "Problems cannot be solved at the same level of awareness that created them."1 Employees within organizations sometimes have differing perceptions, complaints, concerns, and questions that require consideration and resolution.
+Albert Einstein once said, "Problems cannot be solved at the same level of awareness that created them."
+Employees within organizations sometimes have differing perceptions, complaints, concerns, and questions that require consideration and resolution.
 Universities have traditionally sought resolution through formal grievance procedures.
 These are often time-consuming and the outcome may not always be satisfactory.
-As part of the Office of the Provost and Vice President for Academic Affairs at the University of Texas at San Antonio, the Academic Affairs (AA) Ombudsperson is available to make the most of opportunities for informal resolution.
+As part of Senior Vice Provost for Academic and Faculty Support at the University of Texas at San Antonio, the Academic Affairs (AA) Ombudsperson is available to make the most of opportunities for informal resolution.